Ken’s been in touch – and he shows what a difference some model train building kits can make to a layout.

 I appreciate all you do for model railroading.
 Thanks!

-A huge thank you to Paul for sharing.
+A huge thank you to Ken for sharing his model train building kits layout.
 It’s easy to look at a layout like his and think, “Wow!
 Probably best if I just stay on the sideline and watch.”

 But where’s the fun in that?

-Just remember, there was a time when Ken, and Richard, had never made a layout before… It’s all about having a go.
+There was a time when Ken had never made a layout before… It’s all about having a go.

 That’s all this time folks.